spendnetwork/Project_Cascade/README_Operational.md

  ### Once checking is complete

- - In the FTP browser drag and drop the file into the Uploads folder
+ - In the FTP browser drag and drop the file into the Uploads folder within `/home/snbot/davidm/Project_Cascade/Regions/Outputs/

  - Upload the file to the database by running `python runfile.py --upload`